ministryofjustice/et-full-system/README.md

 ### Video Recording In Tests

-Video recording is enabled in the docker version of the test suite - it can also be used if not using docker, however, you will need to setup a vnc server which contains the 'desktop' that the test suite is talking to via selenium so is more involved.
+Video recording is enabled in the docker version of the test framework - it can also be used if not using docker, however, you will need to setup a vnc server which contains the 'desktop' that the test suite is talking to via selenium so is more involved.

 Video recording can be expensive in terms of time, so it can also be controller by you when running tests.